cilium/cilium/Documentation/gettingstarted/cilium_install.rst

       serviceaccount "cilium" created

-Kubernetes is now deploying Cilium with its RBAC settings, ConfigMap and DaemonSet as a pod on minkube.
+Kubernetes is now deploying Cilium with its RBAC settings, ConfigMap and DaemonSet as a pod on minikube.
 This operation is performed in the background.

 Run the following command to check the progress of the deployment: